 What Are Orthopaedic Shoes?

-- Orthopaedic shoes are worn by people of all ages, not just the elderly – poor foot and gait mechanics affect people of all ages
+- Orthopaedic shoes are worn by people of all ages, not just the elderly (foot pain does not discriminate)

 Are Orthopaedic Shoes By Insurance?

 Orthopedic shoes are covered under many supplemental insurance plans according to the guidelines of the Pedorthic Association of Canada.
 However, each insurance company has their own stipulations about what brands that they will cover.

 If you are unsure about your benefits and orthopedic footwear coverage, check with your employer’s HR department or your insurance provider.
 Insurance quotes for orthopedic footwear are recommended to ensure that specific makes and models are approved.
 Feet First Clinic can also help you get a policy breakdown on your behalf.